Moduli of abelian surfaces, symmetric theta structures and theta characteristics: Theta characteristics and linear systems on abelian surfaces

 which implies the claim.
 On the other hand, if $L$ is an odd line bundle representing $H$, then

-hence in the first two cases the dimensions of the eigenspaces are inverted, and in the third case they stay the same.\\ Let us now come to the base locus.
+hence in the first two cases the dimensions of the eigenspaces are interchanged, and in the third case they stay the same.\\ Let us now come to the base locus.
 The same argument works for the three cases.
-It is clear that the union of the base loci $\mathbf{B.L.}(|L|_+) \cup \mathbf{B.L.}(|L|_-)$ is the full group $A[2]$, and by definition of normalized isomorphism the origin is contained in $A[2]^+$.
-Let us prove the assertion about the base loci.
-If $x\in A[2]$, then $e^L(x)$ is the scalar $\delta$ such that $\varphi(x):L_{\imath(x)}\cong L_x \stackrel{\sim}{\to} L_x$ is defined by the multiplication by $\delta$.
-This implies that, given an invariant section $s\in H^0(A,L)_+$ and a 2-torsion point $z\in A[2]^-$ we have $s(z)=(\imath^{\#}(s))(z)=-s(z)$, thus $s$ vanishes in $z$.
-This means that all invariant sections must vanish at points of $A[2]^-$.
+The union of the base loci of $H^0(A,L)^+$ and $H^0(A,L)^-$ is $A[2]$, and by definition of normalized isomorphism the origin is contained in $A[2]^+$.
+Given an invariant section $s\in H^0(A,L)_+$ and a 2-torsion point $z\in A[2]^-$, by definition of $e^L$, we have $s(z)=(\imath^{\#}(s))(z)=-s(z)$, and thus $s$ vanishes at $z$.
 The same argument shows that all anti-invariant sections vanish at points of $A[2]^+$.
-The claims about the intersections of $A$ with the eigenspaces are a straightforward consequence of those on the base loci. \end{proof}
+The claims about the intersections of $A$ with the eigenspaces are a straightforward consequence of those about the base loci. \end{proof}